atom/flight-manual.atom.io/content/using-atom/sections/github-package.md

 ![Amend previous commit](../../images/github-amend.png "Amend previous commit")

-In case you want to edit the commit message of your last commit, or add/remove changes, click on the "Undo" button.
+If you want to edit the commit message of your last commit, or add/remove changes, click on the "Undo" button.
 It will roll back to the state just before you clicked on the commit button.

 ![Undo previous commit](../../images/github-undo.png "Undo previous commit")